ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Added Holder Presentation Algorithm (`hpa`) parameter to support the holder presenting using a different key type and algorithm than the issuer in SU and MAC family algorithms
+* Change "proof_key" to "iek" and "presentation_key" to "hpk", both to shorten their JSON labels and to clarify owner/purpose.

  -09